Political polarization in the United States: Campaigning

 Causes suggested for the disinterest include the fewer competitive House of Representative districts, and fewer "swing voters", making attempts to appeal to those voters not cost effective.
 According to journalists Lisa Lerer and Jazmine Ulloa, "the trend of avoiding the public was initially driven by Republicans" but has "seeped across party lines" so that now, Democrats also avoid voters.

-Issues
+Economic inequality, unemployment and cultural issues

+Evidence suggests that there is a correlation between high levels of economic inequality and increased political polarization.
+According to Jonathan Hopkin, decades of neoliberal policies, which made the United States "the most extreme case of the subjection of society to the brute force of the market," resulted in unprecedented levels of inequality, and combined with an unstable financial system and limited political choices, paved the way for political instability and revolt, as evidenced by the resurgence of the American left as represented by Bernie Sanders 2016 presidential campaign and the rise of an "unlikely figure" like Donald Trump to the presidency of the United States.
 According to a 2020 study, "polarization is more intense when unemployment and inequality are high" and "when political elites clash over cultural issues such as immigration and national identity."

 Absence of external threats

 One common hypothesis for polarization in the United States is the end of the Cold War and a greater absence of severe security threats.
 A 2021 study disputed this, finding little evidence that external threats reduce polarization.